Unseen and unspoken: mental health and self-image in multicultural communities

 Seeing diverse stories in media, literature, and public discourse helps validate experiences and encourages others to seek help.

-Community support networks, online groups, and culturally sensitive mental health resources are increasingly available, offering safe spaces for women to share their journeys and access care without judgement.
+Community support networks, online groups, and culturally sensitive mental health resources are increasingly available, offering safe spaces for women to share their journeys and access care without judgment.

 Wellness strategies for breaking the silence

 Breaking the stigma around mental health begins with conversation.
-Starting small, talking openly with trusted friends or family members, can dismantle shame and foster support.
+Starting small and talking openly with trusted friends or family members can dismantle shame and foster support.

 Seeking professional help is a vital step.